openhab/openhab-docs/installation/linux.md

 wget -qO - 'https://bintray.com/user/downloadSubjectPublicKey?username=openhab' | sudo apt-key add -
 ```

-As long as openHAB 2 is in it's development state you may choose between the latest *Beta* release or a *Snapshot* build.
+As long as openHAB 2 is in its development state you may choose between the latest *Beta* release or a *Snapshot* build.
 The snapshot build is created [almost daily](https://bintray.com/openhab/apt-repo2/openhab2#release), always including the latest changes to the openHAB 2 core and add-ons.
 Decide between two options: